ZtoolsChannel/imc-editmacs/README.md

 MARKDIFF.REX - Edit macro to show differences between to lines in the data
 NXCOPY.REX   - Edit macro to copy source data after/before each NX data line
 RESC.REX     - Edit macro to reset after a COMPARE command
-SETSTART.REX - Exec to set the ZSTART Profile variable to start multiple screens STEPS.REX    - Edit macro to show only JCL EXEC statements
+SETSTART.REX - Exec to set the ZSTART Profile variable to start multiple screens
+STEPS.REX    - Edit macro to show only JCL EXEC statements

+Note: Due to character set changes while downloading/uploading the LMDO macro you may need to manually update the SEEK statement's picture string.
+The character between the single quotes needs to be a not sign (hex 5F).

 Please provide me with any suggestions and/or corrections.
 ---
           Send questions, suggestions and/or bug reports to: